nawwardiab/mern-expense-tracker/notes/notes-on-invitationLink.md

 1. **The invite link should** redirect to a page where the user can accept or join the group **manually** (i.e., the user sees a confirmation screen, not auto-join).
 2. **Only the group creator** can generate an invite link.
-3. The invite link is **for registered users** only; if the user is not registered, they’ll be prompted to sign up.
+3. The invite link is **for registered users** only; if the user is not registered, they'll be prompted to sign up.
 4. The link **expires after a certain time**.
 5. Regarding **tracking who generated the invite**: in most real-world apps, we do store who generated it (the group creator in our case).
 This helps with auditing, troubleshooting, or restricting link privileges.
-But it's optional if we don’t need that data.
+But it's optional if we don't need that data.

 ---

 ## 1. High-Level Flow

-1. **Creator clicks “Generate Invite Link.”**
+1. **Creator clicks "Generate Invite Link."**

    - The server creates a unique `inviteToken` and an **Invite** record in the database.
    - The response includes a URL (e.g., `http://localhost:5317/invite/<inviteToken>`).